About the course

 The Educate SCITT partnership is currently spread across training hubs centred in Grantham, Leeds and Middlesbrough.
 Trainees need to be able to travel to one of these centres for their provider-led training days.

-The QTS programme costs £6,000, for which a student loan is available.
+The QTS programme with PGCE costs £8,750, for which a student tuition fee loan can be accessed.

 You could be eligible for either: